-The Mist Trail reconnects with the John Muir Trail at the top of Nevada Falls and, happily, the trail evens out for a bit and winds steadily up through beautiful forest.
+The Mist Trail reconnects with the John Muir Trail at the top of Nevada Falls and, happily, the trail evens out for a bit and winds steadily up through the beautiful forest.

 Eventually, though, the trail begins to climb steeply up to the base of Half Dome.

-The final push up Half Dome is not for the faint of heart.
+The final push-up Half Dome is not for the faint of heart.
 Two metal cables help hikers ascend the last 400 feet to the summit.
 The Park Services says that “since 1919 relatively few people have fallen and died on the cables.”
 Here’s a tip.
 Don’t think about that sentence when you’re halfway up the cables.

 It’s a tough climb but the views at the top are worth it:

 Of course, then you’ve got to climb back down again.

 Climbing down was the part that worried me the most.
 But I went down backward so that I was facing the rock face and that made the descent relatively easy, much easier than I’d imagined.

 Hiking Half Dome was hard and wonderful.
 I think it’s a perfect hike to add to your adventure bucket list.
 Read on for my tips on hiking Half Dome.
 There’s some important stuff in there so make sure to read carefully (especially the advice on the gloves and water!).